DonMVB/aws/AWS_Assoc_SAA_C02.md

 - With API Gateway, there are two kinds of API calls:
   - Calls to the API Gateway API to create, modify, delete, or deploy REST APIs.
 These are logged in CloudTrail.
   - API calls set up by the developers to deliver their custom functionality: These are not logged in CloudTrail.
+  - NOTE: The API GW policy is evaluated before any user authentication event occurs (PPT).

 ### 5.8.3.
 Deployment (Added 9/27/2020)
 - Configure API GW by defining the container, define resources and nested resources which are URL paths.